W O U N D C A R E

 Identifying biofilm is one of the most important aspects of wound care.
 Over 90% of chronic wounds contain pathogens living in a biofilm construct.
 So what is Biofilm?

 Biofilm is created when a group of pathogens establish a colony and create a protective matrix film.
 Biofilms often establish antibiotic resistant properties, and can reform as early as 30 minutes after debridement.
+These wound infections are extremely complex and may not even show signs of wound infection.

 Superior Process for NPWT